ftsrg-bta/lab-ethereum/guide.md

 The default _environment_ is JavaScript VM, which runs an Ethereum Virtual Machine (EVM) locally (i.e., it does not connect to the real network).
 This makes testing quick and free.
 Remix also supports connecting to a real network by selecting the Web3 option as an environment (which requires a wallet first).
-Besides the main network, there are also some test networks ([Ropsten](https://ropsten.etherscan.io/), [RinkeBy](https://www.rinkeby.io), [Kovan](https://kovan.etherscan.io/)).
+Besides the main network, there are also some test networks ([Sepolia](https://sepolia.dev/) and [Holešky](https://holesky.ethpandaops.io/)).
-These networks are somewhat similar to the main network as there are multiple nodes and miners.
+These networks are somewhat similar to the main network as there are multiple nodes and validators.
 However, the Ether on these networks has no real value: you can also request some free Ether to test your contracts.

 For the purpose of this tutorial we will be simply working with the local JavaScript VM environment.